josh/gh-audit/README.md

 Options:
-  --active                       Include all your non-archived repositories --github-token TOKEN           GitHub API token --open-issues [error|warning]  Open issues for the rule violations --verbose                      Enable debug logging --version                      Show the version and exit.
+  --active                       Include all your non-archived repositories --github-token TOKEN           GitHub API token --verbose                      Enable debug logging --version                      Show the version and exit.
   --help                         Show this message and exit.